SarahLabrotLientz/README_Generator/README.md

   ## packages
   Packages required to run this program are: inquirer
   ## Usage
-  Examples of how to use this program: For any README file
+  Examples of how to use this program: feopqww
   ## License
-  None
+  MIT
   ## Tests
-  To test, run the following command: n/a
+  To test, run the following command: fejwiporfeq
   ## Contributors
-  Sarah Labrot Lientz
+  Sarah Labrot
   ## Contact

 ![Badge](https://img.shields.io/badge/Github-SarahLabrotLientz-4cbbb9)

 ![Profile Image](https://github.com/SarahLabrotLientz.png?size=50)

-View the project in GitHub at: README
+View the project in GitHub at: undefined

 If you have any questions, contact the author directly at email@gmail.com.